School Handbook

 Students K3-4th grade

 Please drive around the circle in back of the school (turn into the Hidden Woods community beside the car dealership) and stop under the covered sidewalk by the opening in the gate.
-A staff member will supervise Back Parent Pick-up from 7:30-8:10 a.m.
-Students should walk to the lunchroom where a staff member supervises them.
+Staff members will supervise Back Parent Pick-up from 7:30-8:10 a.m.
+Students should walk to the lunchroom where staff members supervise them.
 Elementary students will be met by their teacher at 7:45 a.m. and taken to the classroom.
 (Elementary students arriving after 7:45 a.m. should report directly to the classroom.)
 High school students will be dismissed at 8:00 a.m. to go to their lockers and their homeroom classes.

 Students 5th grade and up (and their siblings)